Impact the Environment…with the Environmental Science Major

 · Virtually all Environmental Science graduates have gained employment in an environmental field or graduate school admission.

 · Combines courses of study with practical education in preparation for environmental careers in government, corporations, and the non-profit sector.

 · Interdisciplinary and prepares students to understand and apply the principles of natural systems and their connections to society.

-All Environmental Science students complete a senior capstone project, selecting from two options:
+All Environmental Science majors complete a senior capstone project, selecting from three options:

-1. Practice-Based Learning Option - Provides internship opportunities to gain experience, a professional contact, and a potential future employer.
-Includes a research project as well.
+1. Practice-Based Learning (PBL) - Provides internship and research opportunities to gain experience, a professional contact, and a potential future employer.
 Students work with the College to Career Center and Environmental and Earth Sciences faculty to arrange the internship.

 2. Research Option - Provides the opportunity to work with a Doane faculty member on a research project.
-Facilities include the $10.2 million Lied Science and Mathematics Building and Aldrich Prairie Research Site.
+Facilities include the Lied Science and Mathematics Building and Aldrich Prairie Research Site.